Stock market today: Wall Street rally fades after Tesla and Netflix fall - ExBulletin

 Stock market today: Wall Street rally fades after Tesla and Netflix fall

-Two of the most popular stocks, Netflix and Tesla, helped weigh on the market after the companies announced their spring earnings.
+Two of the most popular actions, netflix And You’re herehelped weigh on the market after companies announced their spring earnings.

 Because Tesla is one of Wall Street’s most valuable companies, its stock moves carry extra weight on the S&P 500 and other indexes.

-Netflix fell 7.8% despite also posting a higher than expected profit.
-An important metric for the company, the average amount of revenue it makes from each paid membership, decreased in the quarter from a year earlier.
+Netflix fell 8.3% despite also higher than expected earnings.
+An important metric for the company, the average amount of revenue it derives from paid memberships, decreased in the quarter compared to the prior year.

 Tesla and Netflix are two of the first big tech-focused companies to report spring earnings, and a lot hinges on the results.
-Big Tech stocks have rebounded strongly this year and were the main reason for strong S&P 500 gains.
-Netflix is still up 49% for the year so far, and Tesla has more than doubled.
+Big Tech stocks have rebounded strongly this year and have been the main reason for strong S&P 500 gains.
+Netflix is still up 48% for the year so far, and Tesla has more than doubled.

-Banks have come under intense scrutiny since three failed this spring under the heavy weight of high interest rates.
-They all caved under the pressure of customers suddenly fleeing in droves.
+Banks have come under intense scrutiny since three failed earlier this year under the heavy weight of high interest rates.
+They all caved under pressure from customers who suddenly withdrew their deposits at the same time.

-The biggest loss in the S&P 500 came from Discover Financial, which slid 14.1%.
-He revealed he was working with regulators to resolve a 2007 accounting error that misclassified some credit card accounts.
-It also said it was suspending share buybacks while it conducts an internal review.
+The biggest loss in the S&P 500 came from Discover Financial, which slipped 15.5%.
+Its results for the last quarter fell short of expectations, and it revealed it was working with regulators to resolve an accounting error dating back to 2007 that misclassified some credit card accounts.
+It also said it was suspending buybacks of its shares while it conducts an internal review.

+Johnson & Johnson’s rally was the main reason the Dow Jones was able to rise and is heading for a ninth consecutive gain.

 In the bond market, yields rose after a report suggested the labor market remains remarkably strong.
-Fewer workers applied for unemployment benefits last week than expected, indicating the layoffs are not getting worse.
+Fewer workers applied for unemployment benefits last week than expectedan indication that the layoffs are not getting worse.

 The strength of the job market has helped US households continue to spend despite much higher interest rates intended to lower inflation, helping the economy to stay out of a long-heralded recession.

+But after the big rally on Wall Street this year, some professionals are warning investors not to get carried away.

+The economy continues to face shifts from continued high inflation and interest rates, with rate cuts unlikely before March, according to Gregory Daco, chief economist at EY.
+He also pointed to possible union strikes and student loan repayments as some of the vulnerabilities that could hurt the economy.
+It’s something he calls nuanced optimism and realism.

-The 10-year Treasury yield rose to 3.83% from 3.75% on Wednesday evening.
+The 10-year Treasury yield rose to 3.85% from 3.75% on Wednesday night.
 It helps set the rates for mortgages and other large loans.

 The two-year Treasury yield, which moves more in line with Fed expectations, climbed to 4.84% from 4.77%.